baseapp/wpoven_docs/wpoven_docs/docs/plugins/plugin-switcher.md

 ## Introduction

-WPOven Plugin Switcher is a powerful WordPress plugin management tool that enables users to easily activate or deactivate plugins on specific pages or posts, optimizing site performance and functionality while streamlining plugin configurations for a customized website experience.
+WPOven Plugin Switcher is a powerful WordPress plugin management tool that allows users to activate or deactivate plugins on specific pages, posts, or custom URLs.
+It helps optimize site performance by enabling granular control over plugin usage without affecting the entire website.
+With an intuitive interface, customizable rules, and seamless WordPress integration, it streamlines plugin management for a more efficient and tailored website experience.

 ## Installation

 ### Download the Plugin

 - To get the latest version of WPOven Plugin Switcher :
-  - Download directly from the GitHub repository: [Download](https://github.com/baseapp/wpoven_pluginswitcher/releases/download/1.0.0/wpoven-plugin-switcher-2024-11-06.zip).
+  - Download directly from the GitHub repository: [Download](https://github.com/baseapp/wpoven_pluginswitcher/releases).

 ### Install the Plugin